axa-group/Parsr/server/src/processing/HeaderFooterDetectionModule/README.md

 1. `maxMarginPercentage`: The percentage of the page up to which (both from the top and the bottom) the algorithm will search for header or footer classification.
 2. `ignorePages`: The list of pages to be ignored in the header/footer search.
    This typically includes book titles, table of contents, preface, and other pages which do not typically have the same header/footer layout as the rest of the document.
+3. `similaritySizePercentage`: The percentage represent the difference of size between pages.
+This allow to apply the maxMarginPercentage option within groups of pages of similar size.

 ## Accuracy